 A website audit is usually geared towards user experience (UX).
 It is about the function and features of the website.
 This audit is done manually and using some tools.

-Web developers do everything they could to build a website that is highly functional.
+Web developers do everything they can to build a highly functional website.
 There are instances, however, where users get lost while browsing the website.

-As such, the audit can disclose how information should be arranged on the website to maximize the interactions between the users and the site itself.
+As such, the audit can disclose how information should be arranged on the website to maximize user interactions and site interactions.

 Conversion audit